James Corbitt: Biography

-Corbitt was born in Oldham and knew his hangman even before he committed the crime.
-At the time of the murder, he was a frequent customer in Pierrepoint’s pub "Help The Poor Struggler" (on Manchester Road, in the Hollinwood area of Oldham), sang with him round the piano and called him "Tosh" while Pierrepoint called him "Tish" (Tish and Tosh were, at that time, common nicknames used between people who were passing acquaintances but who did not know each other's names; they were also the names of two popular fictional comic characters).
+Corbitt was born in Oldham.
+At the time of the murder of his mistress, Eliza Woods, he was a frequent customer in Pierrepoint’s pub "Help The Poor Struggler" (on Manchester Road, in the Hollinwood area of Oldham), sang with him round the piano and called him "Tosh" while Pierrepoint called him "Tish" (Tish and Tosh were, at that time, common nicknames used between people who were passing acquaintances but who did not know each other's names; they were also the names of two popular fictional comic characters).
 Corbitt knew about the official sideline of his publican.

-At the time of the murder, Corbitt was separated from his wife and his 11-year-old son, and had a mistress, Eliza Woods.
+At the time of the murder, Corbitt was separated from his wife and his 11-year-old son, and had a mistress, Ms. Woods.
 In August 1950, he throttled Woods in a hotel room in Ashton-under-Lyne, Lancashire.
 Her body was found the next morning with the word 'whore' written on her forehead.
 Corbitt pleaded guilty but insane.
 At his trial at Liverpool Assizes, the Crown argued the crime was premeditated and cited diary entries detailing Corbitt's plans to kill Woods.
 He was convicted and sentenced to death by Mr Justice Lynskey.

 In his memoirs (Executioner: Pierrepoint), Pierrepoint wrote about his feelings when returning to the pub after Corbitt's execution: "I thought if any man had a deterrent to murder poised before him, it was this troubadour whom I called Tish.
 He was not only aware of the rope, he had the man who handled it beside him singing a duet.
 The deterrent did not work."

 Pierrepoint goes on to relate Corbitt's final moments:

 Pierrepoint goes on to describe how Corbitt smiled and relaxed after this greeting.
 After strapping Corbitt's arms, Pierrepoint said "Come on Tish, old chap", at which Corbitt went to the gallows "...lightly...I would say that he ran."

 The role of Corbitt is played by Eddie Marsan in the 2005 film Pierrepoint, which reproduced the scene.

-In 2008, Corbitt's son stated his father "probably deserved the hangman's noose", as he had been contemplating murdering Woods for a year.
+In 2006, Corbitt's son stated his father "probably deserved the hangman's noose", as he had been contemplating murdering Woods for a year.